marttop/2048/README.md

 This is a simple implementation of the popular 2048 game in C++ using the Raylib game library.
 The game is played on a 4x4 grid and the objective is to combine tiles with the same number to reach the tile with the value of 2048.

+## Project Status

+🚧 This project is currently under construction. 🚧

 ## Build
 ### Linux - Debian
 - Install clang: